wfcommons/WfCommons/docs/source/generating_workflows.rst

 :class:`~wfcommons.generator.generator.WorkflowGenerator` class uses recipes of workflows (as described in :ref:`workflow-recipe-generator-label`) for creating the realistic synthetic instances.
-The resulting workflows are represented in the WfCommons JSON format (WfFormat), which is already supported by simulation frameworks such as `WRENCH <https://wrench-project.org>`_.
+The resulting workflows are represented in the :ref:`json-format-label`, which is already supported by simulation frameworks such as `WRENCH <https://wrench-project.org>`_.

 .. _recipes-list:

 WfCommons Workflows Recipes
 ---------------------------

+This Python package provides several *workflow recipes* for generating realistic synthetic workflow instances.
 The current list of available workflow recipes include:

 - :class:`~wfcommons.wfchef.recipes.blast_recipe.BlastRecipe`: :code:`from wfcommons.wfchef.recipes import BlastWorkflowRecipe`
 - :class:`~wfcommons.wfchef.recipes.bwa_recipe.BwaRecipe`: :code:`from wfcommons.wfchef.recipes import BwaRecipe`